Drug Possession (VUCSA) In Washington

 You need a lawyer because the prosecution won't let you get away with it easily.
 Even if you have evidence to prove that your medical condition requires possessing such substances, the prosecutor may argue that it was a fraudulent prescription.
 It will be an uphill battle, so the knowledge and the experience of your attorney is necessary to ensure that you won't get a penalty for a crime you haven't committed.

-The Curtis Firm, LLC serves clients charged for unlawful possession of controlled substances throughout Tacoma, Lakewood, Spanaway, Pierce County, King County, and Thurston County.
+The Curtis Firm, LLC serves clients charged for unlawful possession of controlled substances throughout Pierce and King County.
 We dedicate all our resources to our clients charged with prescription drugs possession.
 Let's start working on your case with a free initial consultation after which we will present you with your chances to get free of charges or have them reduced.
 Call us at (253) 327-1063 and let's get to work.